KeyserDSoze/tale/src/content/stories/leone/en/leone_chap_003.md

 It was the girl's voice.

 The young lion perked up his ears.
 His heart leapt.
 Every tear the little girl shed seemed to fall inside him like drops of fire.
+He couldn't shake her from his mind: the image of her tear-streaked face, trembling hands reaching for freedom, the eyes that had looked at him with trust when he promised to save her.

+And yet he had run away.

+He collapsed to the ground, biting his lip and scratching the earth with his paws.
+"Coward!
+I left a child alone...
+And for what?
+For fear?"

+He looked up at the moon, shining immense above the forest.
+His breath was heavy, his thoughts a whirlwind.
+Yet, amid that confusion, something new was being born.

+Fear was no longer a wall that stopped him.
+It was becoming a weight he wanted to shake off, a push that told him:
+"You can't leave her there.
+You can't go back on your promise."

+The lion didn't know how yet, but he understood he had to change.
+And that night he would decide who he really was: a runaway... or someone courageous.